One of the first factors that people think of when selling a property are real…

 It’s helpful to have an optimistic and experienced real estate agent working with you as you start to devise your marketing plan.
-Compare your local agents using the free, no-obligation service at LocalAgentFinder Find out how it works and start receiving proposals from talented agents in your area.
+Compare your local agents using the free, no-obligation service at LocalAgentFinder.
 Be sure to interview potential agents to find out more about their marketing approach before making a decision.

 In today’s complex real estate market, it’s no longer enough to stick a “For Sale” sign on your lawn and a short ad in the classifieds section.
 You’ll need to devise a marketing strategy with your real estate agent which covers more ground, using all available advertising media.
 This includes everything from using incentives to generate interest in an inspection to creating a virtual tour of the property and placing it online.
 Avoiding all of these tools can leave you far behind your competition, with your property left in the dust.

 The following are a few common marketing mistakes that sellers make.
 Read through them to see if by simply correcting a few errors, you could find better ways to connect with your core demographics of buyers and improve your chances of selling your home.

 Mistake 1: You have poor photos to represent your home.